 Tax Incentives and Advantages

-Companies that build data or network operation centers of at least 25,000 square feet and invest $30 million in the first four years qualify for valuable tax breaks.
+Companies that build data or network operation centers of at least 25,000 square feet and invest at least $30 million within 48 months or substantially refurbish a data or network operations center of at least 25,000 square feet and invest at least $50 million within 24 months may qualify for valuable tax breaks.

-Qualifying projects receive sales tax exemptions for 20 years on:
+Qualifying projects receive sales tax exemptions for up to 20 years on:

 And pay no personal property tax.
 Ever.